ruthdolf/traffic-light/README.md

 ## How It Works

 1. **Web Server (ESP8266)**
-   - Connects to WiFi using the SSID and password defined in `myHelloServer.ino`.
+   - Connects to WiFi using the SSID and password defined in `web/myHelloServer.ino`.
-   - Serves `Ruth_traffic-light.html` from SPIFFS.
+   - Serves `web/traffic-light.html` from SPIFFS.
    - Responds to `/red`, `/green`, `/yellowON`, and `/yellowOFF` requests to control LED states.

 2. **Web Interface**